jaycoskey/CS_DancingLinks/README.md

 ## TODO
   * Add solutions to other interesting problems.
-  * Add the feature of being able to reconstruct solutions from log files, even if the source code has changed since the log files were generated.
+  * Add the feature of reconstructing solutions from log files, even if the source code has changed since the log files were generated.
 This would involve changing the format of some of the log files.